SMART Goals and Exercise

 What are SMART goals?

 SMART is a method of goal setting that focuses on short-term, practical tasks to set you up for success.
-Breaking down large goals into smaller incremental goals is important for long term achievement and sustainable behaviour change.
+Breaking down large goals into smaller incremental goals is important for long-term achievement and sustainable behavior change.
 SMART stands for:

 Specific.
 A goal needs to be well-defined and clearly worded in a positive statement.
 It should be narrow enough in scope to use as a guide.